 How are you protected if you use a solicitor?

-The SRA's ten principles aim to keep you safe and well protected.
+The SRA's seven principles aim to keep you safe and well protected.
 You can read out about the principles on the SRA's site.

 You've got rights when you use a solicitor.
 These include the right to be treated fairly, the right to be told clearly about the costs of the legal work, and the right to complain if something goes wrong.

 You also have the right to make a claim from the SRA's Compensation Fund if you lose money because of a solicitor's behaviour or dishonesty.

 To find out more about all these rights take a look at the SRA's leaflet which tells you exactly what to look out for (opens as a PDF document).